Essential Provence Wine Tour

 A journey to discover the many splendours of Portugal’s north, rich in history, cultural & religious treasures and unique traditions.
-During this 6-day escorted tour you'll visit walled vibrant cities, walled medieval town & majestic castles and journey through lovely Douro Valley with its ancient vineyards!
+During this 8-day escorted tour you'll visit walled vibrant cities, walled medieval towns & majestic castles and journey through lovely Douro Valley with its ancient vineyards!

-Saturday - Departing Lisbon we travel through a landscape rich in windmills and fruit trees to arrive at the town of Óbidos, surrounded by imposing medieval walls and where we can admire the harmony of the architecture, the diversity of the handicrafts and taste the famous "ginginha" (bitter cherry liqueur).
-We continue to Alcobaça, home to the first & largest Gothic church in Portugal and resting place of D.Pedro and Inês de Castro, protagonists of a 14th century “Romeo & Juliet” style love story.
+Saturday - This morning meet your guide and travel companions for your journey to the North of Portugal.
+Departing Lisbon through a landscape rich in windmills and fruit trees, we arrive at the town of Óbidos, surrounded by imposing medieval walls and where we can admire the harmony of the architecture, the diversity of the handicrafts and taste the famous "ginginha" (bitter cherry liqueur).
+We continue to Alcobaça, home to the first & largest Gothic church in Portugal and the resting place of D.Pedro and Inês de Castro, protagonists of a 14th century “Romeo & Juliet” style love story.
 Our next stop will be in Nazaré, a typical fishing village and seaside resort full of traditions & legends, before continuing to Batalha where we will visit the Monastery of Santa Maria de Victoria, a masterpiece of the Gothic architecture in Portugal & where we can find the tomb of Henry the Navigator, the promoter of the maritime discoveries.
 Finally, we arrive in Fátima, the famous Marian Shrine & pilgrimage site where our Lady is said to have appeared to three young shepherds in one of the biggest mysteries of the Catholic Church.
 Possibility to assist the Candle procession.
 Tonight's hotel will be in Fatima.
+(B)

 Sunday - Following breakfast at the hotel, departure towards Coimbra, home to one of Europe’s oldest Universities and known as the “Student Capital” of Portugal.
 Visit the University with its magnificent baroque library & unique atmosphere characterized by ancient traditions & customs such as the black cape of the students and the melancholic Fado music.
 Next, we stop by Santa Clara Church with the tomb of Queen St. Isabel, the protagonist of the “miracle of the roses” and in the centre of town, you can admire the exclusive ceramics of Coimbra.
 In the afternoon our journey continues to Aveiro, a city of canals known as the “Portuguese Venice”, where you shall have time to see the graceful boats “moliceiros” and taste the local sweets “ovos moles”.
 Drive to Porto where we arrive in time to check-in at our hotel.
 (B)